 Zagreb has a unique feel, combining 18th and 19th Century Austro-Hungarian architecture with the chilled out coffee culture of Tkalčićeva Street.
 In terms of temple seeking, the gothic Cathedral of Zagreb and 13th Century St Mark’s Church are a must.
 The historical centre with it’s winding cobbled streets is known as the ‘Upper Town’ (Gornji Grad–Medveščak) due to its hilltop location.

 Tallinn – Estonia

-The fairytale old town of Tallinn in Estonia is become evermore popular with digital nomads due to it’s cheap cost of living and the recently introduced ‘nomad visa’.
+The fairytale old town of Tallinn in Estonia has become ever more popular with digital nomads due to its cheap cost of living and the recently introduced ‘nomad visa’.
 Highlights include Tallinn Old Town, the Town Hall and Alexander Nevski Cathedral.
 There is a good Zoo in Tallinn accessible from the Old Town by tram.
-Enjoy a medieval style meal in the Old Town before you move on!
+Enjoy a medieval-style meal in the Old Town before you move on!